lucasctnh/wi-unity-game/README.md

-# Warehouse Invasion - Open-source Unity Game
+# Warehouse Invasion - Unity Game
 ![Game Gif](https://github.com/coutlcdo/WI-FPS-Unity/blob/main/WI-Gif.gif "Game Gif")

+Open sourced under the [MIT license](https://github.com/lcscout/WI-FPS-Unity/blob/main/LICENSE).

 ## What is it about
 This is a FPS game with rogue-like features that I made to practice what I've learned from the Unity course: [Create with Code](https://learn.unity.com/pathway/junior-programmer).